zenstackhq/zenstack-docs/blog/secure-api/index.md

 date: 2023-04-03
 ---

-# Three Ways to Secure Your Database APIs: Which Is Right for You?
+# Three Ways to Secure Database APIs: Which Is Right for You?

 ![Cover image](cover.png)